Motorhoming and Campervanning in Bosnia: A Road Trip Guide

 road-in-Una-National-Park, Bosnia

 The road wound its way along, running parallel to the Una River.
-Emerald green pools of water, glimmering with leafy reflections, flowed alongside us.
-And, apart from the moments we thought we might slip right into it, the River Una was rather lovely.
+Emerald green water pools glimmering with leafy reflections flowed alongside us.

 But, the scenery was gorgeous.
 And, because we were travelling so slowly, Lars could enjoy it too — well, when the wheels weren’t skimming the water.
 There’s always a silver lining;)